Link: Apply now for the Citi® Double Cash Card

 Why the Citi Double Cash is so valuable

 The Citi Double Cash is possibly the most versatile no annual fee credit card out there.
-It’s the credit card I use for my everyday, non-bonused spending, and it’s one I recommend regardless of whether you want to earn cash back or travel rewards.
+It’s one of the credit cards that I use most for my everyday, non-bonused spending, and it’s one I recommend regardless of whether you want to earn cash back or travel rewards.
 Below are four reasons that the Citi Double Cash should be in your wallet.

 No annual fee

 Okay, I kind of hinted at this above — the Citi Double Cash has no annual fee, so it doesn’t get better than that.
 Need I say more?

 The Citi Double Cash has a phenomenal rewards structure if you’re looking to earn cash back.
 Cash is king, as they say, and it’s hard to beat the rewards structure of this card.
 The Citi Double Cash offers:

 - 1% cash back when you make a purchase

 - 1% cash back when you pay for that purchase

 The cash back is earned in the form of ThankYou points, and each ThankYou point earned with the card can be redeemed for one cent cash back.
 There are no minimum redemption amounts, and you can be rewarded in the form of a statement credit or direct deposit.